-Xia-Gibbs Syndrome is a genetic disorder caused by a mutation in the AHDC1 gene.
+Xia-Gibbs Syndrome is a rare genetic disorder in which the AHDC1 gene is mutated or missing.

-The mutation is 'de novo', which means that it arises spontaneously in the child and is not passed down by either parent.
+The genetic change which causes the syndrome is usually 'de novo', which means that it arises spontaneously in the child and is not passed down by either parent.

 While little is yet known about the condition and only a small number of people have been diagnosed, it is likely that there are many more with the syndrome around the world whose families and doctors are simply unaware of the condition and remain without diagnosis.